Skip to main content

 Conservation And Sustainability

-The park's conservation strategy focuses on protecting alpine species including ibex, chamois, golden eagles, and bearded vultures, with successful reintroduction programs for species like the bearded vulture begun in the 1980s.
-Climate change poses significant challenges, with glaciers retreating rapidly—the park has lost over 40% of its glacial area since the mid-20th century, affecting water resources and ecosystems.
+The park's conservation strategy focuses on protecting alpine species including ibex, chamois, golden eagles, and bearded vultures, with a successful bearded vulture reintroduction programme that established a breeding population in the Stelvio area during the 1990s.
+[1] Climate change poses significant challenges, with glaciers retreating rapidly since the mid-20th century, affecting water resources and ecosystems.
 Management works to balance traditional pastoral farming practices, which help maintain alpine meadows and biodiversity, with modern conservation needs.
 The park collaborates with surrounding protected areas through the Alpine Network of Protected Areas (ALPARC) to address transboundary issues like wildlife corridors and climate adaptation.

 Visitor Ratings